Keyronex/Keyronex/docs/design-book/vmm.rst

 The states mean:

 Active
-    The page is mapped in at least one working set or has been wired, e.g. by an MDL.
+    Mapped in at least one working set or wired (e.g. by an MDL).

 Modified
-    The page is not validly mapped anywhere, but it is dirty and must be flushed to disk.
-It is on the Modified Page Queue.
+    Not validly mapped, dirty, and must be flushed to disk; on the Modified Page Queue.

 Standby
-    The page is not validly mapped anywhere and has already been flushed to disk (or was never dirtied), so it is free to be reused.
-It is on the Standby Page Queue.
+    Not validly mapped, already flushed to disk (or never dirtied); on the Standby Page Queue.

 Free